“FLOW” as an Operating Principle

 • Organizing around value streams, not functional silos

-• Giving cross-functional teams the authority to deliver end-to-end
+• Giving cross-functional teams the authority to deliver end-to-end — with human-in-the-loop checks where risk demands it

 Imagine your enterprise not as a pyramid of roles, but as a network of intentional, low-friction paths through which value moves.
 It’s not about flattening hierarchy.
 It’s about removing drag from the system.